-Students will be assigned a Microsoft Surface Pro 6 for the school year that they can use for both personal and educational use.
-They may take their Surface anywhere they like, including off campus.
-Students enrolled for the following school year may keep the Surface Pro 6 over the summer.
+Students will be assigned a Dell Latitude for the school year that they can use for both personal and educational use.
+They may take their Dell anywhere they like, including off campus.
+Students enrolled for the following school year may keep their Dell over the summer.
 Upon graduation or earlier transfer from school, the assigned devices will be given back to Wheaton Academy.

-The Surfaces, pens, chargers, and cases are the property of Wheaton Academy.
-Use of the case is required at all times.
-If at any time, an assigned device is found without a case, then the student will immediately waive the 1st and 2nd damage fee and be charged for the full cost of replacement for any damage or repair.
-For the first incident of accidental damage incurred while the Surface Pro 6 is in the case, there will be a $200 exchange fee.
-For the second incident of accidental damage, there will be a $300 exchange fee.
-For the third incident of accidental damage, the fee will be the actual cost of the replacement of the device.
-Most accidental damage will result in a full exchange of the assigned device with a new device.
-Students should not expect to receive their exact damaged device returned.
-Students will always pay the full cost of exchange or replacement for loss, theft, intentional damage, reckless neglect, or any damage incurred while the Surface Pro 6 is not in the case.
-Failure to pay for repairs or repeated damage may result in denial of future exchanges and loss of Surface pro 6 privileges.
-Students must pay the full replacement cost for any loss or damage of the keyboard, pen, charger, and case.
-There is no insurance provided for the pens, keyboards, chargers, or case.
-The Surface Pro 6, keyboard, pen, charger, and case must all be returned promptly and in good condition when a student graduates or transfers out of Wheaton Academy.
+The Dells, pens, and chargers are the property of Wheaton Academy.
+For the first incident of accidental damage, there will be a $150 exchange fee.
+For the second incident of accidental damage, there will be a $250 exchange fee.
+Each following incident will increase the repair cost by $100 up to the full cost of the device.
+Students will receive a loaner device upon returning their device for repair.
+When repaired, students will exchange their loaner for their assigned device.
+Students will always pay the full cost of exchange or replacement for loss, theft, intentional damage, or reckless neglect.
+Failure to pay for repairs or repeated damage may result in denial of future repairs and loss of Dell Latitude privileges.
+Students must pay the full replacement cost for any loss or damage of the pen and charger.
+There is no insurance provided for the pens and chargers.
+Dell, pen, and charger must all be returned promptly and in good condition when a student graduates or transfers out of Wheaton Academy.
 Failure to return devices may result in withholding of diploma or official transcript.

 Bringing Your Own Device